topel-research-group/Skeletonema_marinoi_genome_project/test/MiSeq_data/README.md

+# Note
-# This directory has been renamed.
+This directory has been renamed.
 To view the full log history of a file use the follosing command:
 ```bash
 git log --follow <FILE>
 ```